yezkez10/tp/docs/DeveloperGuide.md

 **MSS**

-1. Clinic staff wants to see all patient records
+1. Clinic staff wants to see all patient records.
-2. Clinic staff requests to list patients
+2. Clinic staff requests to list patients.
-3. ClinicAssistant shows a list of patients
+3. ClinicAssistant shows a list of patients.

     Use case ends.